• About

 Slow Roasted Crispy Chicken Thighs and Potatoes

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 These crispy roasted bone-in chicken thighs are slow-roasted over a bed of Yukon gold potatoes.
 They come out of the oven with a crispy, garlic and herb-crusted skin and moist falling off the bone tender chicken.
 Did I mention the buttery flavorful chicken-infused tender golden potatoes?
 I don't know what's the best part of this one-pan meal.

-chicken thighs
+slow-roasted chicken thighs and potatoes

 I love that these crispy chicken thighs are slow-roasted atop golden sliced potatoes.
-All of the flavors infuse together with the herb seasoning, crispy moist chicken, and the buttery soft potatoes.
+All of the flavors infuse together with the herb seasoning, crispy, moist chicken, and the buttery soft potatoes.

-I'm a big fan of one-pan meals, and this my friend, is a one-pan meal that is super simple and delicious.
+I'm a big fan of one-pan meals, and this, my friend, is a one-pan meal that is super simple and delicious.
 Even though these crispy chicken thighs take a long time to slow-bake, the prep time is minimal.
 It's the perfect recipe for when you are hanging around the house and doing other things.

 Ingredient Notes

 • Chicken thighs: Use chicken thighs with the bone-in and skin-on.
 My favorite is the organic air-chilled chicken thighs.
-As you can tell from the pictures, my organic chicken thighs are small.

 • Potatoes and/or Carrots: I made this recipe with just potatoes, but it goes really well with carrots as well.
 Peel and slice the potatoes into thin circles.
 If using carrots, I recommend baby carrots that are sliced in half.